Hereford Racecourse Hotels

 With the rolling Welsh mountains providing a stirring backdrop to the action on the track, Hereford racecourse already provides a taste of the stunning scenery in the area.
 However, for those seeking a more immersive countryside experience, there are a number of attractive accommodation options in and around the nearby areas of outstanding natural beauty.

-The Wye Valley sits only around 11 miles to the south of the track and features a cluster of hotel and bed and breakfast options, including the appropriately named Paddocks Hotel.
-With the Malvern Hills around 20 miles to the east, and the Brecon Beacons a similar distance to the west – both of which are very well served by hotel and bed and breakfast options – this area of the West Country is particularly well suited to racing fans who are also lovers of the great British countryside.
+The Wye Valley sits only around 11 miles to the south of the track and features a cluster of hotel and bed and breakfast options.
+There is also the Malvern Hills, which is around 20 miles to the east, and the Brecon Beacons a similar distance to the west – both of which are very well served by hotel and bed and breakfast options – this area of the West Country is particularly well suited to racing fans who are also lovers of the great British countryside.

 Bunk in Birmingham

 Around 60 miles from the course, England’s second city can be reached in around an hour and a half by train, with Birmingham New Street enjoying strong links with Hereford Station.
 Home of the bustling Broad Street with its wide range of pubs, clubs and bars, Birmingham also boasts the full range of accommodation options you would expect of a major city.
-Big chains such as the Holiday Inn, Jury’s Inn, Hilton and Ibis are all represented, but really there’s something to suit all tastes and budgets here – from the very reasonably priced Selina and Great Barr Hotel, all the way up to the Luxurious five-star rated Grand Hotel Birmingham.
+Big chains are all represented, but really there’s something to suit all tastes and budgets here – from the very reasonably priced, all the way up to the luxurious.

 About the Racecourse